Solving time-fractional differential equation via rational approximation: Introduction

-The most common strategy is directly based on the quadrature schemes for the convolution integral.
-The classical one is the so-called L1 scheme based on a finite difference formula~\cite{oldham1974fractional,jin2016analysis}.
+The most common strategy is directly based on quadrature schemes for the convolution integral.
+The classical one is the so-called L1 scheme based on a finite difference formula; see~\cite{oldham1974fractional,jin2016analysis}.
 An important class constitutes the fractional linear multi-step methods (FLMM).
-Pioneering works in this direction has been done by Lubich~\cite{lubich1983stability,lubich1986discretized,lubich1988convolution}.
-The FLMM include methods of Adams--Moulton/Bashforth type~\cite{diethelm2002predictor,diethelm2004detailed,zayernouri2016fractional,zhou2019fast}.
-Though these methods are conceptually simple and have a high convergence order, they are shown to experience troubles for certain values of the fractional power~\cite{diethelm2006pitfalls}.
+Pioneering work in this direction has been done by~\cite{lubich1983stability,lubich1986discretized,lubich1988convolution}.
+The FLMM include methods of Adams--Moulton/Bashforth type; see, e.g.,~\cite{diethelm2002predictor,diethelm2004detailed,zayernouri2016fractional,zhou2020implicit}.
+Though these methods are conceptually simple and have a high convergence order, they may experience difficulties for certain values of the fractional power; see, e.g.,~\cite{diethelm2006pitfalls}.
 Moreover, the quadrature-based approach is mostly affected by the curse of non-locality.
 Precisely, the integration of $N$ time steps has algorithmic complexity of order~$\O(N^2)$ and requires $\O(N)$ solutions to store.
-The non-locality problem can be tackled with various memory-saving techniques including short memory principle~\cite{podlubny1998fractional,deng2007short}, logarithmic grid~\cite{ford2001numerical,diethelm2006efficient} and parallel computations~\cite{diethelm2011efficient} for the history integral.
-Consequently, the complexity is possibly reduced to $\O(N\,\log N)$ with memory size $\O(\log N)$.
+The non-locality problem can be tackled with various memory-saving techniques including short memory principle~\cite{podlubny1998fractional,deng2007short}, logarithmic grids~\cite{ford2001numerical,diethelm2006efficient} and parallel computations~\cite{diethelm2011efficient} for the history integral.